SpilledMilkCOM/Angular-Graphics/README.md

     npm install -g @angular/cli

-## Create the From your repo directory, run the following command which will create the folder `Angular-Graphics`
+## Create the project from your repo directory, run the following command which will create the folder `Angular-Graphics`

     c:\repositories> ng new Angular-Graphics
     Add Angular routing?
 Yes